awkena/panGenomeBreedr/docs/reference/summarize_sqlite_tables.md

-# Name and row count for each table in the database (local)
+# Get table names and row counts from the database (local)

 Queries the active local database to instantly retrieve a list of all mounted tables along with their respective total row counts.